 If you are wondering when to change your baby’s diaper at night, the answer is when the diaper is fully soaked with urine or if the baby has pooped.
 As for how often to change the diaper, it depends on the type of diaper that is being used.
 It is better to use a super-absorbent overnight diaper than a regular one, as these don’t need to be changed unless completely soaked through or soiled.
 Using a super-absorbent overnight diaper will ensure that your little one sleeps through the night and you get your sleep too.
 However, super-absorbent diapers can be expensive, so they are not practical for daytime use.
 It is also a good idea to put your baby in a fresh, clean diaper just before she falls asleep so that it takes longer for the diaper to get fully soaked.

 How to Change Your Baby’s Diaper at Night Without Disrupting Sleep

 There are steps that you can take to make sure that you can change your baby’s diaper without disrupting her sleep.
 Here are ways that you can go about it:

 1. Have a Set Routine

 Establishing a regular nighttime routine will ensure that you and your baby get enough rest.
 Babies find routines comforting.
-Having a night time diaper routine that is different from the daytime routine will help the baby go back to sleep faster.
-Avoiding the playfulness and eye contact that you have in the daytime will make sure that the baby does not fully awake while changing diapers at night.
+Having a nighttime diaper routine that is different from the daytime routine will help the baby go back to sleep faster.
+Avoiding the playfulness and eye contact that you have in the daytime will make sure that the baby does not wake up completely while you change her diaper at night.

 Putting on a fresh diaper just before the baby’s bedtime will ensure that the baby’s diaper remains dry for a longer duration.
-This will give both you and your baby a better chance of getting a full night’s sleep.
+This will give both you and your baby a better chance of getting a peaceful sleep at night.